 When it's time for them to move on, it can get messy.
 Firing a resident manager or couple can be hard because they are being evicted as well.
 If the manager doesn't want to leave, they won't be working but will be occupying the on-site living quarters.
 It can be very uncomfortable for a new manager to assume an old manager's job while they still live on the property.

 Next, it's easier for managers to neglect their responsibilities.
 While this problem can arise with non-resident managers, it's much easier for a resident manager to call it an early day and go home.
 After all, it's only steps away.

 Dealing with sickness and vacation can be harder.
 When you hire a married couple, you’ll need to hire and train a relief manager.
 They can cover for vacations or if one or both managers fall ill or are hospitalized.

 Finally, there is the bottom line to consider.
-Increasingly, storage owners are finding it that it is more cost effective to use the living space that a residential self storage manager requires as rentable unit space instead.
+Increasingly, storage owners are finding that it is more cost-effective to use the living space that a residential self storage manager requires as rentable unit space instead.